-2. Each applicant, including the Enterprise, shall, as part of its application, provide a written undertaking to the Authority that it will:
+2. Each Applicant, including the Enterprise, shall, as part of its application, provide a written undertaking to the Authority that it will:

-(a) Accept as enforceable and comply with the applicable obligations created by the provisions of Part XI of the Convention, the Agreement, [the rules, regulations and procedures of the Authority, including the applicable Standards], the decisions of the organs of the Authority and the terms of its Exploitation Contract;
+(a) accept as enforceable and comply with the applicable obligations created by the provisions of Part XI of the Convention, the Agreement, the rules, regulations and procedures of the Authority, including the applicable Standards, the decisions of the organs of the Authority and the terms of its Exploitation Contract;

-(b) Accept control by the Authority of activities in the Area as authorized by the Convention;
+(b) accept control by the Authority of activities in the Area as authorized by the Convention;

-(c) Provide the Authority with a written assurance that its obligations under its Exploitation Contract will be fulfilled in good faith; and
+(c) provide the Authority with a written assurance that its obligations under its Exploitation Contract will be fulfilled in good faith.; and

-[(d) Comply with the national laws, regulations and administrative measures of the Sponsoring State or States made pursuant to articles 139 and 153, paragraph 4 of the Convention and article 4, paragraph 4 of Annex III to the Convention.]
+[(d) comply with the national laws, regulations and administrative measures of the Sponsoring State or States made pursuant to articles 139 and 153, paragraph 4 of the Convention and article 4, paragraph 4 of Annex III to the Convention.]

-[bis].

-3. An application shall be prepared taking into account these Regulations, the applicable Standards and Guidelines, as well as the respective Regional Environmental Management Plans.
+[(e) comply with the undertakings on transfer of technology provided for by the Convention and the Agreement.]

-3.bis An application shall contain sufficient information to demonstrate that the applicant has [or will have] access to the necessary financial and technical capability and resources to carry out the proposed Plan of Work, and shall be accompanied by the following:
+3. An application shall contain sufficient information to demonstrate that the Applicant has access to the necessary financial and technical capability and resources to carry out the proposed Plan of Work, and shall be accompanied by the following:

-(a) The data and information to be provided pursuant to section 11.2 of the standard clauses for Exploration Contracts, as Annexed to the relevant Exploration Regulations;
+(a) the data and information to be provided pursuant to section 11.2 of the standard clauses for Exploration Contracts, as Annexed to the relevant Exploration Regulations;

-(b) A Mining Work Plan prepared in accordance with Annex II to these Regulations;
+(b) a Mining Work Plan prepared in accordance with Annex II to these Regulations;

-(c) A Financing Plan prepared in accordance with Annex III to these Regulations;
+(c) a Financing Plan prepared in accordance with Annex III to these Regulations;

-(d) An Environmental Impact Statement prepared in accordance with regulation 48 and in the format prescribed in Annex IV to these Regulations;
+(d) an Environmental Impact Statement prepared in accordance with regulation 48 and in the format prescribed in Annex IV to these Regulations;

-[(d) bis A Test Mining study prepared in accordance with Regulation 48 ter .
-[In cases where an applicant utilizes mature mining technology that has been internationally validated, there shall me no requirement to conduct Test Mining.
-Instead, the applicant shall provide supporting materials in relation to the mature mining technology when submitting the application];]
+[(d) bis a Test Mining Report with all information obtained from test mining activities conducted during Exploration.
+[In cases where an applicant utilizes [mature] [demonstrates] mining technology that has been internationally validated, there shall be no requirement to conduct Test Mining.
+Instead, the applicant shall provide supporting materials in relation to the [mature] [demonstrated] mining technology when submitting the application];]

-(f) A Health and Safety Plan and a Maritime Security Plan prepared in accordance with regulation 30 and Annex VI to these Regulations;
+(e) a Health and Safety Plan and a Maritime Security Plan prepared in accordance with regulation 30 and Annex VI to these Regulations;

-(e) An Emergency Response and Contingency Plan prepared in accordance with Annex V to these Regulations;
+(f) an Emergency Response and Contingency Plan prepared in accordance with regulation 32 and Annex V to these Regulations;

-(g) A Training Plan in fulfilment of article 15 of Annex III to the Convention, prepared in accordance with the Guidelines;
+(g) a Training Plan in fulfilment of article 15 of Annex III to the Convention, prepared in accordance with [the applicable Standard];

-(h) An Environmental Management and Monitoring Plan prepared in accordance with regulation 48 and Annex VII to these Regulations, [including information regarding the Environmental Management System that the Contractor will implement in accordance with regulation 50 bis and the applicable Standards, taking into account the Guidelines;]
+(h) an Environmental Management and Monitoring Plan prepared in accordance with regulation 50 and Annex VII to these Regulations, including information regarding the Environmental Management System that the Contractor will implement in accordance with regulation 50 ter and the applicable Standards, taking into account the Guidelines;

-(i) A Closure Plan prepared in accordance with regulation 59 and Annex VIII to these Regulations;
+(i) a Closure Plan prepared in accordance with regulation 59 and Annex VIII to these Regulations;

-(j) An application processing fee in the amount specified in Appendix II;
+(j) an application processing fee [as decided by the Council];

-(k) A copy of the Contractor’s code of Conduct or other rules applicable to all staff involved in the execution of a proposed Plan of Work, including policies pertaining to personnel safety, environmental compliance, inclusivity, gender equality and diversity, and sustainability[, which shall conform in material respects with the rules applicable to staff of the Enterprise or any other rules proposed by the Authority]; and
+(k) a copy of the Contractor’s code of Conduct or other rules applicable to all staff involved in the execution of a proposed Plan of Work, including policies pertaining to personnel safety, environmental compliance, inclusivity, gender equality and diversity, and sustainability; and

-(l) A copy of documents to evidence the applicant’s Environmental Performance Guarantee, in accordance with regulation 26.
+(l) a copy of documents to evidence the Applicant’s Environmental Performance Guarantee, in accordance with regulation 26.